• Skip to primary navigation

 Jump to Recipe Print Recipe

-Because we have someone in our family who can’t eat tomatoes, we had to lay off the chili for a while.
-Last fall, I had the idea to replace tomato sauce with pumpkin instead and voila we had pumpkin chili.
+Because we have someone in our family who can't eat tomatoes, we had to lay off the chili for a while.
+Last fall, I had the idea to replace tomato sauce with pumpkin puree instead and voila we had pumpkin chili.
 At first, some were a bit skeptical about the flavor being like pumpkin pie, but it turns out it tastes almost exactly like traditional chili thanks to the beef broth and vinegar.
+Just add your favorite chili toppings and you'll have an unforgettable meal!

 A bowl of pumpkin chili topped with sliced jalapenos.

-This easy pumpkin chili pairs perfectly with a big slice of gluten free cornbread, gluten free corn muffins or corn chips.
+This easy pumpkin chili pairs perfectly with a big slice of gluten free cornbread, gluten free corn muffins or tortilla chips.

 Jump to: